Neural Structure Fields with Application to Crystal Structure Autoencoders: Results and Discussion

 \subsubsection{Quantitative performance comparisons with ICSG3D}

 Table~\ref{table:main} lists the reconstruction errors of the proposed NeSF-based autoencoder and ICSG3D baseline on the test sets of the three datasets.
+We also provide the scores for the training and validation sets in Supplementary Note 1.
+Reconstruction results for the training and validation splits in the SI.
 Overall, the proposed method consistently outperforms ICSG3D in all the evaluation metrics, with substantial performance improvements for the species error in all datasets and for all the metrics on the YBCO-like dataset.
 Fig.~\ref{fig:reconstruction_samples} shows crystal structures from the three evaluated datasets, comparing test samples and reconstruction results by the proposed autoencoder and ICSG3D.

 For the ICSG3D dataset, which is the easiest of the three datasets, ICSG3D achieves good performance for the error in number of atoms and position error, but provides high species error (approximately 65\% in both actual and detected metrics).
 By contrast, the proposed method achieves slightly better position error and error in number of atoms and drastically lower species error (approximately 4\%).
 We believe that this is because ICSG3D estimates the atomic species via electron density maps, whereas the proposed method more directly represents atomic species as categorical distributions.
 Extending ICSG3D to estimate a categorical distribution at each voxel is impractical because it would require approximately $100\times 32^3$ times the memory usage in the output (\ie, requiring 100 species categories for each of the $32^3$ voxels in addition to one electron density map).